-Our assessments and observations indicate that pupil behaviour, resilience, concentration and wellbeing and mental health were significantly impacted due to Covid-19-related issues.
-Some children, including disadvantaged and non-disadvantaged pupils found it difficult to return to school and engage in learning.
-We invested heavily in providing emotional, wellbeing and mental health support to pupils including the disadvantaged through therapists, learning mentors, ELSA support etc. We propose continuing this support going forward.
-Additionally, the language development and vocabulary skills of pupils in EY and KS1 was low on their return to school following school closures.
-These issues are particularly acute for our disadvantaged pupils.
-Pupils in receipt of PPG are disproportionately represented in the lowest 20% of pupils.
+Our assessments and observations indicate that pupil behaviour, resilience, concentration and wellbeing and mental health continue to be impacted by Covid-19-related issues.
+The use of the recovery curriculum, pastoral and behaviour support have led to improvements in these over the course of the year.
+We continue to invest heavily in providing emotional, wellbeing and mental health support to pupils including the disadvantaged through therapists, learning mentors, ELSA support etc. We propose continuing this support going forward.
+Programmes such as Language for Thinking, Wellcome and NELI had an impact in improving language development and vocabulary skills for pupils in EY and KS1.